What Are the Stories You Need to Tell?

-I’ve taught writing at five universities, at conferences, and privately for three decades, including in 2019 the first fiction workshop for the new MFA program at Drexel University in Philadelphia, PA.
+I’ve taught writing at five universities, at conferences, and privately for three decades, including in 2019 the first fiction workshop for the MFA program at Drexel University in Philadelphia, PA.
 My students and private clients have gone on to attend graduate school in writing, to self-publish, and to become published authors of acclaimed short stories, novels, and nonfiction at major publishing houses.

 TO SIGN UP or find out more, email janet.thewordstudio@gmail.com.